alfonsomorab/vera-health-app/docs/IMPLEMENTATION_PLAN.md

 - [ ] Consistent spacing and typography
 - [ ] Color scheme (likely minimal/medical)
 - [ ] Touch feedback on interactive elements
+- [ ] **Ensure text input stays at bottom even on initial load**
+  - Use KeyboardAvoidingView wrapper
+  - Proper safe area insets for notch devices
+  - Input remains accessible at all times
+- [ ] **Create EmptyState component for initial view**
+  - Display centered welcome text when no conversation exists
+  - Show when `currentQuestion === ''` and no sections
+  - Create `src/components/EmptyState.tsx`
+  - Friendly invitation to ask first question
+  - Hide once user submits their first question
 - [ ] Keyboard handling (dismiss on scroll)

 **Notes**:
 - Reference: screenshot on page 4 of PDF
+- Empty state improves UX for first-time users
+- Input at bottom provides consistent interaction pattern

 ---